 Student rights and responsibilities are found in the Jacksonville State University Catalogue, the Student Handbook, The Faculty Advisor's Manual, BSW Program Handbook, the Field Instruction Manual, the Volunteer Placement Manual for SW 330 (Introduction to Social Work) and SW 334 (Service Learning).
 Students that are encountering problems in their course work are invited to discuss them with a faculty member.
 These student/faculty conferences can result in a reduced course load, tutoring, a study skills course, or testing through the JSU Career and Counseling Center.

-6. Bring the updated BSW Program Checksheet, completed Trial Schedule Registration Form, and any questions to the meeting with the Academic Advisor.
+Bring your completed BSW Program Checklist, completed Trial Schedule Registration Form and any questions to the meething you have arranged with your advisor.